 'He was truly exceptional': Slain B.C.
 RCMP officer identified

 B.C.
-RCMP has identified the officer killed while executing a search warrant in Coquitlam Friday morning as Const.
+RCMP have identified the officer killed while executing a search warrant in Coquitlam Friday morning as Const.
 Rick O'Brien.

 O'Brien and colleagues from the Ridge Meadows RCMP detachment were executing the warrant at a home on Glen Drive when they "became engaged in an altercation with a man which resulted in multiple officers being injured and the man being shot," Mounties said in an official statement earlier in the day.